Whitehorse: Sports

-Although there are no territorial junior league teams, the business community sponsors a number of local teams of volleyball, baseball, basketball, broomball, ice hockey, soccer and ultimate disk.
+Although there are no territorial junior league teams, the business community sponsors a number of local teams of volleyball, baseball, basketball, broomball, ice hockey, soccer, ultimate disk, and squash.
 High school teams are very active and partake in competitions with schools in neighbouring Alaska, and a few local athletes have flourished on the Canadian sports scene.
 Whitehorse is also home to the Whitehorse Glacier Bears swimming club.

 Government

 Municipal

 Whitehorse municipal elections occur every three years.
+The current mayor of Whitehorse is Kirk Cameron.
 Municipal services provided by the city of Whitehorse include: water and sewer systems, road maintenance, snow and ice control, non-recyclable waste and composting, as well as a mosquito control program.

 Territorial

-Whitehorse was represented by 9 of 18 MLAs in Yukon's Legislative Assembly, as per the 2002 map of Yukon electoral districts.
+Whitehorse was represented by 13 of 21 MLAs in Yukon's Legislative Assembly, as per the 2024 map of Yukon electoral districts.
 In 2009 Yukon's electoral map was modified to give Whitehorse an extra seat, bringing its total up to 10 out of 19.
 The Legislative Assembly Building is located in downtown Whitehorse and elections usually take place every three to five years.
-The last general election was held in 2021.
+The last general election was held in 2025.
 Whitehorse residents have three local political parties from which to choose: Yukon Liberal Party, Yukon New Democratic Party, Yukon Party.